jundalisay/spblist/content/en/social/economics/principles/part-1/chapter-05b.md

 For isolated areas, micro-grids can be established in a cooperative basis, as a branch of the social corporation*.

-> *The social security provided by the social corporation is an important incentive to encourage engineers to go to difficult areas
+{{< f f="*The social security provided by the social corporation is an important incentive to encourage engineers to go to difficult areas">}}

 Micro-grids are not connected to the main grid and must be completely self-sustaining.
 They can be seeded by long term barter debt by the rural community, paying in crops or fish*, until they can learn to maintain the system themselves.
 The reduction in the cost of solar panels makes such grids more and more viable.